-- an appointee looks after your benefits, if you become unable to manage them yourself
+- an appointee looks after your benefits

-- managing your finances
+- manage your finances

 Acting as your appointee or deputy

-- you are eligible for a social care service
+- be eligible for social care

-- you have savings of less than £16,000
+- have savings of less than £16,000

-- you do not own a property or land
+- not own property or land

-Appointeeship can not be used as an alternative to our normal care management procedures.
+You can't use appointeeship as an alternative to our normal care management procedures.

-- you own a property or land
+- own property or land

-- you have savings in excess of £16,000
+- have savings in excess of £16,000